 Could we see PokerStars, BetMGM or WSOP online poker sites in Indiana next year?
 In this guide, you’ll find everything you need to know about the state of gaming in Indiana.
 Get the latest details on legislative efforts to date, the hope for progress in 2024, and the hurdles faced.

 Despite its conservative reputation, the state could be on the verge of a gaming revolution.
-Consider that for three consecutive years, state lawmakers have given serious thought to expanding beyond online sports betting and allow online poker and casino gaming.
+Consider that for three consecutive years, state lawmakers have given serious thought to expanding beyond online sports betting and allow online casino gaming and online poker in Indiana.

 That means gaming is a high-profile issue for many lawmakers.
 It’s a subject that has managed to compete with other priorities, such as health care and transportation, for three consecutive legislative sessions.